Exclusive-U.N. aims to launch new Afghanistan cash route in February: U.N. note

 Aid groups and U.N. officials have been advocating for a cash swap mechanism, but the U.N. note seen by Reuters provides new details on how it will work.

-Graeme Smith, a senior consultant for the International Crisis Group think tank, told the U.S. Senate Foreign Relations Committee on Wednesday that an exchange facility is needed quickly, but only as a stopgap measure.
+Graeme Smith, a senior consultant for the International Crisis Group think-tank, told the U.S. Senate Foreign Relations Committee on Wednesday that an exchange facility is needed quickly, but only as a stopgap measure.

 "It is not sufficient," he said.
 "Nobody should be under any illusions that this substitutes for the normal functioning of a central bank."

 Complicating the response, Taliban leaders have banned the use of foreign currency in a country where U.S. dollars were common.
-The United Nations has flown in shipments of $100 bills, but the central bank has not converted them, leaving the world body sitting on about $135 million in cash that it cannot use https://www.reuters.com/world/asia-pacific/un-has-millions-afghanistan-bank-cannot-use-it-2022-02-03, a U.N. official said last week.
+The United Nations has flown in shipments of $100 bills, but the central bank has not converted them, leaving the world body sitting on about $135 million in cash that it cannot use, a U.N. official said last week.

 Those funds are held in Kabul in the vaults of AIB, the official said, the private bank that would play a role in the new cash swap system.